-The carrying amounts reflected in the consolidated balance sheets for cash and cash equivalents, trade accounts receivable and trade accounts payable approximate their respective fair values based on the short-term nature of these instruments.
-At December 31, 2013 and 2012, the fair value of fixed rate debt was approximately \$496,000,000 and \$516,000,000, respectively.
+The carrying amounts reflected in the consolidated balance sheets for cash and cash equivalents, trade accounts receivable, trade accounts payable, and borrowings under the line of credit approximate their respective fair values based on the short-term nature of these instruments.
+At December 31, 2014 and 2013, the fair value of fixed rate debt was approximately \$505,000,000 and \$496,000,000, respectively.
 The fair value of fixed rate debt is designated as Level 2 in the fair value hierarchy (i.e., significant observable inputs) and is based primarily on the discounted value of future cash flows using current market interest rates offered for debt of similar credit risk and maturity.
+At December 31, 2014 and 2013, the carrying value of fixed rate debt was \$500,000,000 and is included in long-term debt in the consolidated balance sheets.